 Animal movement research has blossomed in the last decade, benefiting from better methodologies and technologies.
 We are applying these new methods to better understand how vervet groups move through their home range and search for food resources.
 We are also examining who leads group progressions and how success in leadership can change over the life history of an animal.

 Understanding the Social Organization and Social Structure of Rwenzori Angolan Colobus

-For the Angolan colobus, I have finished habituating two groups that often merge and separate and detailed behavioral observations are currently being collected.
-This subspecies forms large groups of hundreds of monkeys at montane sites but at lowland sites (including Nabugabo) smaller (~30) multi-male multi-female groups are seen that frequently fuse and fission.
-My initial objective is to determine whether C. a. ruwenzorii are forming a multilevel society (potentially the first in an African colobine) and if so, assess how many tiers of social organization are present.
-If this is a multi-level society, preliminary data suggests that the core units may be multi-male, multi-female, a social system not seen in extant primates except humans; raising many questions regarding the selective pressures leading to this system and the evolution of tolerant male relationships.
+The montane subspecies of Colobus angolensis (C. a. ruwenzorii) shows very large (~300 members), relatively cohesive groups in mountainous areas but large-scale fission-fusion events in lowland areas.
+Our goal is to understand how these societies are organized and which individuals show the most important relationships in the lowland population at Lake Nabugabo, Uganda.
+Our data are showing that C. a. ruwenzorii are forming a multilevel society (the first in an African colobine) and we are assessing how many tiers of social organization are present.
+Our data also show that about 50% of core units are multi-male, multi-female, a social system not seen in extant primates except humans; raising many questions regarding the selective pressures leading to this system and the evolution of tolerant male relationships.
 This work will allow a greater understanding the larger impacts of ecological constraints and the strategies of group mates on the evolution of primate social systems.

 C. a. ruwnenzorii show male natal attraction and infant handling at far higher rates than those seen in congeners.
 All males in core units handle infants and we are working on understanding why these interactions are so common.

 Photo credit: Sam Stead

 Male and Female Strategies Driving Social Organization in Ursine Colobus